 Divorce is an all-too-common part of life, and with it comes important tax ramifications and decisions.
-Advise your clients with these eight points on divorce and taxes:
+Advise your clients with these 10 points on divorce and taxes:

 Filing Status: Sometimes, couples (without children) will separate their lives, finances and living arrangements when going through a divorce.
 However, until you are officially divorced, you are still married and have only two filing statuses available: Married Joint and Married Separate.
 Depending on your circumstances, either one could yield a better tax result, so before both parties file, consider what filing status you will use.